IPv4 vs. IPv6? What are their differences, their pros, and their cons?

 d.
 Which is faster: IPv4 or IPv6?

 No mechanism is faster than the other.
 The IPv6 does provide a leaner and simpler header, which could result in more efficient routing and packet handling.
 In addition to the freedom from NAT.
-But still, a bad IPv6 implementation can result in a much slower IPv4 network.
+But a bad IPv6 implementation can still result in a much slower IPv4 network.

 e.
 Which is more secure: IPv6 vs. IPv4?

 The fact that IPv6 comes with IPSec makes it easier to implement security.
-However, the way they are implemented can make a protocol more secure than the other.
+However, the way they are implemented can make one protocol more secure than the other.
 The difference between ipv4 and ipv6 in terms of security depends on the implementation itself.

 f.
 IPv6 vs. IPv4 for gaming?

 IP provides you with addressing and identification; it will not affect your application.
-But still, there are some differences between using IPv4 or IPv6 when gaming.
+But still, there are some differences between using IPv4 and IPv6 when gaming.
 The main difference is that IPv4 depends on NAT, which can delay the gaming experience (FPS) when the packet goes through multiple NATs.

 g.
 How do I know if I have IPv4 or IPv6?